Community Solar Program

 - You get the first chance at potential financial savings.

-The community solar charge is based on the market rate of solar energy and the cost of building and maintaining the Fort Calhoun solar farm.
-If the cost of the solar farm is met and the solar energy market rate is below the standard energy rate, participants will see an energy credit on their bills.
+The community solar charge is based on the market value of solar energy and the cost of building and maintaining the Fort Calhoun solar farm.
+If the solar market value exceeds the cost of the solar farm, participants will see a credit on their bills.
 As a participant, you won’t see immediate savings, but enrolling in the program early secures your place for potential savings down the road.

 - Our community will grow its regional green economy.